 • What are their pain points?

-• How will your product and/or solution solve these paint points?
+• How will your product or solution solve these pain points?

 • What are the barriers to purchase?